 Compassion in sport

 Compassion is commonly defined as “a sensitivity to suffering in self and others, with a commitment to try to alleviate and prevent it” (Gilbert, 2015, p.241).
 It emerged from the mammalian attachment system and can be thought of as a stimulus-response algorithm; for example, a child is distressed and cries, a parent recognises their distress and responds to them with remedial and soothing behaviours (Gilbert, 2015).
 In sport, compassion-based training which promotes compassion towards oneself (hereafter self-compassion; see also Neff, 2003), has recently seen increased interest from practitioners and researchers in the context of improving athlete wellbeing (Mosewich et al., 2019; Röthlin, 2019).
+A narrative review found that compassion-based training can help maintain athlete’s wellbeing and prevent the depression and anxiety which can occur because of excessive self-criticism (James et al., 2022).
+Whilst compassion-based and mindfulness-based trainings for athletes were found to increase self-compassion and flow (Carraca et al., 2021), increase self-compassion whilst reducing rumination and distress (Ferreira et al., 2020), and increase mindfulness, compassion, psychological flexibility whilst reducing distress (Carraca et al., 2019).

-Specifically, quantitative studies of self-compassion in athletes revealed a range of benefits associated with higher levels of self-compassion, such as better wellbeing (Walton et al., 2022), greater mental toughness (Wilson et al, 2019), reduced psychological distress (Walton et al., 2020), less concern about body image, fear of failure and negative evaluation (Ferguson et al., 2015; Mosewich et al., 2011; Reis et al., 2019), and less self-criticism and better perceived sport performance (Killham et al, 2018).
+Further Quantitative studies of self-compassion in athletes revealed a range of benefits associated with higher levels of self-compassion, such as better wellbeing (Walton et al., 2022), greater mindfulness in sport (Tingaz & Atalay, 2021), greater mental toughness (Wilson et al, 2019), reduced psychological distress (Walton et al., 2020), less concern about body image, fear of failure and negative evaluation (Ferguson et al., 2015; Mosewich et al., 2011; Reis et al., 2019), and less self-criticism and better perceived sport performance (Killham et al, 2018).
 Whilst in qualitative research, athletes have identified multiple benefits of self-compassion, including helping them to build positivity, perseverance, responsibility, and limiting rumination (Ferguson et al., 2014) and improve wellbeing and perceptions of performance (Adam et al., 2021).
 Compassion training in athletes has also demonstrated improved management of self-criticism, rumination, and concern over mistakes (Mosewich et al, 2013).

 Despite the many benefits, it is not uncommon for individuals to experience fearful feelings towards compassion (hereafter fears of compassion; see Gilbert et al., 2011).
 Fears of compassion are barriers and resistances to compassion, which can relate to attachment trauma (e.g., where compassion triggers a grief response), valuing competitiveness (e.g., perceiving compassion as a barrier to success), or misconceptions around the term ‘compassion’ (e.g., perceiving it as a low social rank position) (Gilbert et al., 2011; Matos et al., 2017; McEwan & Minou, 2022).
 The latter two barriers of valuing competitiveness and perceiving compassion as a low rank position may be particularly salient in competitive contexts.
 Indeed, qualitative research indicated that athletes’ worry that being self-compassionate might result in losing performance standards (Ferguson et al., 2015; Sutherland et al., 2014).
 However, to date, research examining fears of compassion in sport is still in its infancy (e.g., Walton et al., 2022; Zhang & McEwan, 2023).